aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 --8<--
 ```

-1. At the highest level, the name and scope of the playbook is set, which in this example is the entire fabric.
+1. At the highest level, the name and scope of the playbook are set, which in this example is the entire fabric.
 For instance, `FABRIC` is a group name defined in the inventory.
 If the playbook should only apply to a subset of devices, it can be changed here.
-2. This task uses the role `arista.avd.eos_config_deploy_eapi` to do the following:
+2. This task uses the `arista.avd.eos_config_deploy_eapi` role to deploy the configurations directly to EOS nodes that were generated by the `arista.avd.eos_cli_config_gen` role.
-   1. Read the AVD inventory and use this to build the containers topology in CloudVision.
-   2. Looks for configuration previously generated by arista.avd.eos_cli_config_gen and build configlets list, one per device.
-   3. Looks for additional configlets to attach to either devices or containers.
-   4. Build CloudVision configuration using the `arista.cvp` Ansible collection:
-      1. Build configlets on CV
-      2. Create containers topology
-      3. Move devices to container
-      4. Bind configlet to device
-   5. Deploy Fabric configuration by running all pending tasks (optional, if execute_tasks == true)

 The `deploy-cvp.yml` playbook looks like the following: